 The Children’s Discovery Forest is a long-term project focused on protecting a second-growth forest within the Lake Wilderness Arboretum for children and their families to enjoy as a natural playscape.

-Nestled adjacent to the Tribal Life Trail, the Children’s Discovery Forest includes a network of trails among snowberry and salal plants, vine maple trees for climbing and swinging, a fairy garden hidden in oregon grape bushes, wildlife trees and habitats for birds and animals, holes for digging, native plants for foraging, as well as natural loose parts for on-going play opportunities.
+Nestled adjacent to the Tribal Life Trail, the Children’s Discovery Forest includes a network of trails among snowberry and salal, vine maple trees for climbing and swinging, a fairy garden hidden in oregon grape, wildlife trees and habitats for birds and animals, holes for digging, native plants for foraging, as well as natural loose parts for on-going play opportunities.

 We encourage families and children to visit often throughout the seasons, pack a picnic, and enjoy the forest with all their senses.
 Please remember to respect the plants, animals, and insects in the area and observe all signs.
 We are a pack-it-in and pack-it-out play area.
 Pets are also welcome, as long as they are picked up after and under control.
 Thank you for keeping our forest and gardens beautiful for others to enjoy as well.